bacontime/old-bacontime.github.io-archive/substances.md

 43. Tiberium - Pulls metals up to the surface and concentrates them, breaks dosn living tissue
 44. Regolith - Jagged dust that is electrically attracted to you, cuts up your lungs
 45. Ichor - golden blood of the gods
+46. crem - super nurtitious soil that falls from the sky and hardens into stone

 ## generic interesting properties
 1. Repelled by magnets